Welcome, International Students!

-Casper College has students from over 24 countries outside the United States including Afghanistan, Australia, Brazil, Bulgaria, Canada, England, Haiti, Hong Kong, India, Italy, Kenya, Latvia, Macedonia, Mexico, New Zealand, Nigeria, Philippines, Poland, Serbia Montenegro, Sweden, Thailand, Venezuela, Viet Nam and Zambia.
+Casper College has students from many countries outside the United States including Australia, Brazil, Canada, Columbia, England, Germany, Haiti, Italy, Latvia, Mexico, New Zealand, Nigeria, Norway, Philippines, Poland, Serbia Montenegro, South Korea, Sweden, Switzerland, Thailand, Venezuela, and Zambia.
 The college has an International Students Club which promotes friendships based on mutual understanding and respect for cultural exchange.

 - Submit transcripts verifying the equivalent of a high school diploma or leaving certificate.
 Also submit all college transcripts, if you have attended college elsewhere.
 All transcripts must be translated into English by a translating service.